-Hungarian, Finno-Ugric (non-Indo-European) language spoken in Hungary; Magyar.
+Hungarian, Finno-Ugric (non-Indo-European) language spoken in Hungary; also known as Magyar.

 Ibo, Kwa language of Nigeria.

-I.E., "Indo-European," the family of languages that includes most of the languages of modern Europe (English among them) and some current and extinct ones in western and southern Asia.
-All are presumed to share a common ancestor, PIE.
+IE, "Indo-European," the family of languages that includes most of the languages of modern Europe (English among them) and some current and extinct ones in western and southern Asia.
+All are presumed to share a common ancestor, Proto-Indo-European (PIE).

 imitative, "a convenient term to include onomatopoeic and echoic" [Weekley].